nsenave/Helm-Charts/charts/stromae-v2/README.md

 This part is still in progress.

-It's possible to enabled metric for the api.
+It's possible to enable metric for the api.
 It is not finished and some changes must be needed.
 The aim is to connect a prometheus operator.

 See `api/metrics-svc.yaml` and `api/servicemonitor.yaml` and `values.yaml` in the `api.metrics` block.